NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 DNS Error Reporting solely addresses the reporting of DNS errors but it does not give any guarantees that DNS Error Reporting aware resolvers are resolving the zone.
-This raises a concern especially for dry-run DNSSEC were absence of error reports needs to translate to a positive signal that no DNSSEC errors were encountered.
+This raises a concern especially for dry-run DNSSEC where absence of error reports needs to translate to a positive signal that no DNSSEC errors were encountered.

-To solve this, dry-run DNSSEC introduces the unsolicited TBD_no EDNS option that can be sent from authoritative name servers next to the Report-Channel (18) EDNS0 option from [@!RFC9567].
+To solve this, dry-run DNSSEC introduces the NOERROR report.
-With this option if no error was encountered during dry-run DNSSEC validation, dry-run DNSSEC aware resolvers can instead send a NOERROR report notifying the reporting agent of their presence.
+The NOERROR report is sent from the resolver when no error was encountered during dry-run DNSSEC validation and notifies the reporting agent of the resolver's presence.

 As with [@!RFC9567, see, section 4] the resolver will cache the reporting agent reply and dampen the number of NOERROR report queries.

+The NOERROR report is using the Extended DNS Error code TBD_no.

 ### Constructing the NOERROR Query {#no-error-query}
 The QNAME for the NOERROR report query follows the same semantics as with